mhill8992/orion-node-manage/README.md

 Requirements
 ------------

-This module will install all pip packages needed by the module.
+This module will install all pip packages to the controller node needed by the module.

 Example Playbook